gazrageous/web3-demo/README.md

+# Web3 Tech Talk: Linktree

+Talk on web3 development setup and paradigms at Linktree
-# 1. Setup Ganache
+## 1. Setup Ganache

 Run Ganache quickstart natively on your local machine

 [Download link](https://trufflesuite.com/ganache/)

-# 2. Run Truffle
+## 2. Run Truffle

 Ensure that `truffle-config.js` is configred to point at the port setup in Ganache